Karla Faye Tucker: Trial

-In September 1983, Tucker and Garrett were indicted for murder and tried separately for the crimes.
+In September of 1983, Tucker and Garrett were indicted for murder and tried separately for the crimes.
 Tucker was charged with the murders of both Dean and Thornton, but after she testified against Garrett at his trial, the charge for the murder of Thornton was dropped.
 Garrett was not charged with Thornton's death, either.
 Tucker entered a plea of not guilty and was jailed awaiting trial.
 Soon after being imprisoned, Tucker took a Bible from the prison ministry program and read it in her cell.
 She later recalled, "I didn't know what I was reading.
 Before I knew it, I was in the middle of my cell floor on my knees.
 I was just asking God to forgive me."
 Tucker became a Christian in October 1983.
 She later got married by proxy to her prison minister, Reverend Dana Lane Brown, in 1995 and held her Christian wedding ceremony inside the prison.